saurabhchaturvedy/dsa_musings_2024/src/main/java/Atlassian/SystemDesign/scenario_based_questions.md

 Q2:

+Potential Issues and Solutions
 1. Server Overload at Midnight
-With 100,000 machines connecting simultaneously at midnight, the central server could become overwhelmed.
-This sudden surge of connections could cause server crashes, slow response times, or even lead to dropped connections.
+   Problem: With 100,000 machines connecting simultaneously at midnight, the central server may be overwhelmed, leading to server crashes, slow responses, or dropped connections.

-Solution: Implement a staggered or randomized reporting schedule.
-For example, instead of all machines connecting at exactly midnight, you could randomize the connection time over a window (e.g., between 12:00 AM and 12:30 AM) to distribute the load more evenly.
+Solution:

+Implement a staggered or randomized reporting schedule.
+Example: Machines connect between 12:00 AM and 12:30 AM, instead of all at once.
 2. Single Point of Failure
-If you are relying on a single central server, any downtime, network failure, or server overload could prevent machines from reporting their statuses.
-This would result in lost data and could delay restocking and maintenance operations.
+   Problem: Relying on a single central server introduces the risk of downtime, which could prevent machines from reporting their statuses.

+Solution:

-Solution: Use a distributed architecture with multiple servers in different regions.
-You could use a load balancer to distribute incoming connections across servers, ensuring redundancy and avoiding a single point of failure.
+Implement a distributed architecture with multiple servers.
+Use a load balancer to distribute traffic across these servers, ensuring redundancy.
 3. Network Latency and Failures
-Since the machines are spread across different cities and rely on cellular networks, there’s a risk that some machines might not be able to connect due to poor signal, network congestion, or latency, especially during high-traffic times (like midnight).

-Solution: Add a retry mechanism for machines that fail to connect.
-The machines could retry after a short delay (with an exponential backoff strategy) if they fail to send the status report at midnight.
-You might also allow machines to report at alternative times if midnight is a busy time for the cellular network.
+   Problem: Cellular network issues, such as poor signal or congestion, could prevent some machines from successfully sending their status updates.

+Solution:

+Introduce a retry mechanism with exponential backoff for failed connections.
+Allow machines to report during alternative times if the network is congested at midnight.
 4. Database Overload
-If 100,000 machines are reporting at the same time, your database could experience a large influx of writes, potentially overwhelming it and leading to performance bottlenecks.

-Solution: Implement a queueing system like RabbitMQ or Kafka to handle incoming reports and process them asynchronously.
-This way, the machines can send their status updates quickly, and the central server can process these updates in batches without overloading the database.
+   Problem: A large influx of writes from 100,000 machines may overwhelm the database, affecting performance.

+Solution:

+Use a message queue (e.g., RabbitMQ, Kafka) to buffer incoming reports and process them asynchronously.
+Process status updates in batches to avoid database bottlenecks.
 5. Scalability of the Batch Job
-With a large number of machines, your 1 AM batch job could take a long time to process the maintenance and restocking schedules, especially if the database is large and not optimized for batch operations.
+   Problem: A monolithic batch job could take a long time to process the restocking and maintenance schedules for a large number of machines.

+Solution:

-Solution: Instead of running a single monolithic batch job, consider parallelizing the job by splitting the workload across multiple threads or nodes.
-You can also investigate incremental or continuous processing (i.e., processing reports as they come in) instead of waiting for a batch job.
+Parallelize the batch job by splitting the workload across multiple threads or nodes.
+Consider processing reports incrementally as they come in, rather than in a single batch.
 6. Time Zone Considerations
-Since the machines are located in various cities around the world, the definition of "midnight" varies by time zone.
-If all machines report at midnight local time, you could end up with a rolling surge of status updates as midnight happens in each time zone.
+   Problem: Machines located in different cities will have varying local midnight times, creating a rolling surge of status updates.

+Solution:

-Solution: Either handle this rolling wave by ensuring the server can handle the continuous load or synchronize reporting to occur at the same universal time (e.g., midnight UTC).
+Handle the rolling surge by ensuring the server can manage continuous traffic.
+Alternatively, synchronize reporting to a common universal time (e.g., midnight UTC).
 7. Security and Authentication
-Since these vending machines will be connected over the internet via cellular networks, security is a concern.
-Unauthorized access could compromise the machine data or allow malicious actors to alter reports or schedules.
+   Problem: Connecting machines via the internet poses security risks, such as unauthorized access or tampering with data.

+Solution:

-Solution: Use secure communication protocols such as TLS and implement strong authentication mechanisms for each machine when it connects to the central server.
+Use secure communication protocols like TLS.
+Implement strong authentication for each machine before it connects to the server.
+Conclusion

-By addressing these potential issues, you can build a more robust and scalable system that can handle the large number of machines and ensure the timely and reliable processing of their status updates.
+By addressing these potential issues, the system can become more scalable, reliable, and secure, allowing it to handle a large number of vending machines efficiently and effectively.